omf2097/openomf/INSTALL.md

 On linux in debug mode, the OMF resource files should be put in resources/ subdirectory.

-On linux in release mode, the resources should be located in ../share/openomf/.
-So if your binary is in /usr/local/bin, the resources should be put in /usr/local/share/openomf/.
-With release or testing packages, the resources should be extracted to /usr/share/openomf/.
+On linux in release mode, the resources should be located in ../share/games/openomf/, relative to the openomf binary.
+So if your binary is in /usr/local/bin, the resources should be put in /usr/local/share/games/openomf/.
+With release or testing packages, the resources should be extracted to /usr/share/games/openomf/.

 On MacOS and windows, the resources should be put into the resources/ subdirectory.

 Note!
 Only BK,AF,PIC,TRN,PSM and DAT files are required, others may be removed to save space.

+You can override these default paths by setting the OPENOMF_RESOURCE_DIR environment variable to an absolute directory.
+Plugins have a similiar environment variable called OPENOMF_PLUGIN_DIR.

 4. Play the game!
 -----------------